Ascending aorta

 The ascending aorta (AAo) is a portion of the aorta commencing at the upper part of the base of the left ventricle, on a level with the lower border of the third costal cartilage behind the left half of the sternum.

 Structure

 It passes obliquely upward, forward, and to the right, in the direction of the heart's axis, as high as the upper border of the second right costal cartilage, describing a slight curve in its course, and being situated, about 6 cm behind the posterior surface of the sternum.
 The total length is about 5 cm.

 Components

 The aortic root is the portion of the aorta beginning at the aortic annulus and extending to the sinotubular junction.
 It is sometimes regarded as a part of the ascending aorta, and sometimes regarded as a separate entity from the rest of the ascending aorta.

-Between each commissure of the aortic valve and opposite the cusps of the aortic valve, three small dilatations called the aortic sinuses.
+Between each commissure of the aortic valve and opposite the cusps of the aortic valve, three small dilations called the sinuses of Valsalva.

-The sinotubular junction is the point in the ascending aorta where the aortic sinuses end and the aorta becomes a tubular structure.
+The sinotubular junction is the point in the ascending aorta where the sinuses of Valsalva end and the aorta becomes a tubular structure.